anna-a-m/stepik-autotest-course/README.md

 # Testing automatisation tasks for one really nice Stepik course

-Here you may find all the code related to the 3rd part of this course.
+Here you may find the repository created for this particular course.
 ______
 **The course link:** https://stepik.org/course/575/syllabus?auth=login
 ______